 7. New River Gorge National Park

-This list wouldn’t be complete without the newest member of the national park family, New River Gorge in West Virginia.
+This list of east coast national parks wouldn’t be complete without the newest member of the national park family, New River Gorge in West Virginia.

 While efforts are still underway to create the national park amenities visitors to other parks might be used to, now is the time to visit this relatively unknown and spectacularly beautiful part of West Virginia.